nhcb/entsog-py/readme.md

 - API limitations of big requests are automatically dealt with and put into multiple calls.
 - Tariffs (and simulated tariffs) can be melted into nice storable format.
 Instead of having row with EUR, local currency, shared currency for each seperate product, it will create a row for each.
 - Operational data can be either requested as in the raw format (which requires some loading time) or in an aggregate function `query_operational_data_all` which will aggressively request all points in Europe and a lot faster.
+- It's easier to navigate points, for instance if you want to check gazprom points.
+See below.

 ```python
 from entsog import EntsogPandasClient